-The Birmingham Institute of Forest Research (BIFoR) FACE facility forms part of a unique global machine investigating forest response to elevated CO2 (ref.
-2).
-Set in temperate broadleaf oak-with-hazel woodland (Mill Haft, Staffordshire, UK3), BIFoR-FACE tests hypotheses derived from models, lab-based and mesocosm studies of forest carbon and water cycling in a fully-open and complicated real-world ecosystem.
+The Birmingham Institute of Forest Research (BIFoR) FACE facility is unique in the Northern Hemisphere, and aligns with EucFACE and AmazonFACE to form a global ‘machine’ investigating forest response to elevated CO2.
+Set in temperate broadleaf oak-with-hazel woodland (Mill Haft, Staffordshire, UK5), BIFoR-FACE tests hypotheses derived from lab-based and mesocosm studies of forest carbon cycling in a fully-open and complete real-world ecosystem.

 Training and Skills